ThisIsFroggie/website/content/posts/a-pratical-guide-to-de-googling.en.md

 your usage of them has an impact, it makes them less powerful and it has an influence, so any small change and small cleanup you do is a win.
 Using very small steps at a time, you will be able to slowly detangle Google from your life.

+---

+_The opinions expressed in this website are my own and may not reflect the views of my employer._